CBongDevs/HelloWorld/docs/database.md

 - To change database, type `\c <database>`.
 - SQL statements must be terminated using a semicolon.
 - To quit, type `\q`.
+- Sometimes, the table name must be surrounded with quotes, e.g. `drop table "user"`.

 ## Initialisation